-Adopted October 18, 1976; amended February 19, 1979, April 20, 1981, July 20, 1981, November 16, 1987, February 26, 1990, March 16, 1998, and November 15, 1999; technical amendment May 1, 2002 in compliance with Public Acts 98-180 and 01-28.)
+(Adopted October 18, 1976; amended February 19, 1979, April 20, 1981, July 20, 1981, November 16, 1987, February 26, 1990, March 16, 1998, and November 15, 1999)

 POLICY ON STUDENT CONDUCT

 Policy Statement

 The Board of Trustees of Community-Technical Colleges adopts this policy on student discipline for the system of community colleges in recognition of the need to preserve the orderly processes of the College as well as to observe the students' procedural and substantive rights.
 As used herein, student means any person who is registered for any/all community college course or program.